zkat/figgy-pudding/README.md

 # Death to the God Object!
 Now Bring Us Some Figgy Pudding!

-[`figgy-pudding`](https://github.com/zkat/figgy-pudding) is a simple JavaScript library for managing and composing cascading options objects -- hiding what needs to be hidden from each layer, without having to do a lot of manual munging and passing of options.
+[`figgy-pudding`](https://github.com/zkat/figgy-pudding) is a JavaScript library for managing and composing cascading options objects -- hiding what needs to be hidden from each layer, without having to do a lot of manual munging and passing of options.

 ## Install